 Ladder 49 (2004) – There’s not one particular scene in Ladder 49 that best represents the use of two way radios, but rather the overlying message of the firefighters in the movie wearing the radios when they’re in full gear, responding to emergency situations.
 Other films like Backdraft and World Trade Center also focus on this important tool for emergency personnel.

 Two way radios play small roles in other projects like Hitch, Walking Dead and even Family Guy, as well.

 One thing worth noting is that it doesn’t matter when these movies were produced, in the 1980’s or present day, the use of two way radios and walkie talkies are vital to the safety and or communication of the characters in the film.

 This is truly representative of reality.
 A number of industries continue to use two way radios for the same reasons listed above – safety and communications among team members.

 We at Nova Communications have had the pleasure of helping a number of similar employees do just that, from emergency personnel to hotel employees and even film crews.
 If you’d like to hear how two way radios can help you in whatever you do, from ghost-busting to going back in time, we’d love to hear from you.
 Contact us for more information or start with the FREE Portable Radio Selection Guide below.

-Agriculture & Forestry, Construction, Education, Electric Utilities & Renewable Energy, Government Departments, Healthcare, Hospitality, Manufacturing, Motorola Business Radios, Oil Gas & Mining, Property Management, Recreation, Retail, Transportation, Two Way Radios, Warehousing
+Agriculture & Forestry, Construction, Education, Electric Utilities & Renewable Energy, Government Departments, Healthcare, Hospitality, Manufacturing, Motorola Business Radios, Oil Gas & Mining, Property Management, Recreation, Retail, Transportation, Two Way Radios, Two-Way Radios & Rugged Devices, Warehousing